PowerPointLabs/PowerPointLabs-Website/_docs/positions-lab.md

 <img src="{{ site.baseurl }}/img/docs/positions-lab/image_3.png" width="400">

-First, we `click` on the shape ‘Visuals’, which is the (reference) object we want to align to.
+First, we `click` on the shape with the text "Visuals", which is the reference object we want to align to.
 Next, we use `ctrl-click` to select the rest of the objects.
-By clicking `Align Left`, we can align all other objects to the left visual edge of the ‘Visuals’ object as seen below.
+By clicking `Align Left`, we can align all other objects to the left visual edge of the "Visuals" shape as seen below.

 <img src="{{ site.baseurl }}/img/docs/positions-lab/image_4.png" width="400">

-We continue by clicking `Align Bottom` to align all other objects to the bottom of the Visuals object.
+We continue by clicking `Align Bottom` to align all other objects to the bottom of the "Visuals" shape.

 <img src="{{ site.baseurl }}/img/docs/positions-lab/image_5.png" width="400">